jhardy3/Timeline/README.md

-## Part Three - Wire Up Views (contd)

-* implement a complex UITableView with multiple cell types and sections
-* implement multiple custom table view cells with delegate pattern
-* use an image picker to access and work with photos
-* use an accessory editing view as a text field and send button

-### Timeline View

-The Timeline view is the most important view of the application.
-This is where people will see and like the photos.
-Each cell will represent one post and will display the photo, user, number of comments, and number of likes.
-Be creative but follow sound design principles in how you display each post in the cell.

 ##### Custom Post Cell

 1. Design the cell in ```Main.storyboard``` to display the image prominently, include labels for the number of likes and number of comments.